Payment acceptance: the million-dollar metric most SaaS executives are missing

 If you’re building your own “inline” checkout forms, don’t forget to build credit card validation into the form design and data submission.

 Unlike other payments, you’ll notice credit cards don’t last forever.
-Different laws and regulations, as well as fraud mitigation from issuing banks means cards are required to have an expiry date.
+Different laws and regulations, as well as fraud mitigation from issuing banks means that cards are required to have an expiry date.

 With an average 36 month lifespan, you might see 2-3% of your cards on file expire each month before cancellations and deactivations.